Pumpkin Spice Pancakes Recipe

 I figured this recipe needed a refresher, with some new photos and an update on the actual recipe ingredients, as I’ve tweaked it a bit since I originally posted it.

-These pumpkin spice pancakes utilize canned pumpkin purée and pumpkin pie spice seasoning to give it their seasonal twist, compared to classic butter pancakes.
+These pumpkin spice pancakes utilize canned pumpkin purée and pumpkin pie spice seasoning to give them their seasonal twist, compared to classic butter pancakes.

 That said, if you are trying to doctor up a mix and make pumpkin spice pancakes with Bisquick, I’ve seen people do that by simply replacing the flour in the recipe with Bisquick and skipping the baking powder and salt.